DataAnalyticsGroupStudy/nab_analytics/README.md

-# nab_analytics
+# NBA analytics
-We will analyze NBA teams for the recent decade.
+This project will analyze NBA teams for the recent decade.